Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

 Truist Wealth, which is legally known as Truist Advisory Services, Inc., is the wealth management arm of Truist Bank.
-Truist Bank came about in 2020 as a result of the merger of two large banks: BB&T and SunTrust.
-The firm offers various types of investment advisory programs, in addition to financial planning and consulting services.
-Truist is a multi-billion dollar operation, with thousands of on-staff financial advisors.
+Truist Bank was officially established in December 2019 when BB&T and SunTrust banks merged.
+Today, Truist offers various types of investment advisory programs, in addition to financial planning and consulting services.
+Truist is a multi-billion dollar operation, with more than 2,000 financial advisors.

 As a fee-based firm, some of the advisors at Truist can receive third-party compensation for things like insurance product sales.
 A fee-only firm, on the other hand, earns only client-paid fees, avoiding any third-party compensation.